Managing the fulfilment of bulk orders in global ecommerce

 Shipping internationally has always presented vendors with some issues, particularly when sending items in bulk.
 Trying to determine the weight and volume of any large shipment can be quite a laborious task and often requires manual intervention to calculate, particularly when factoring in other factors and surcharges.
 This tends to mean that ordering in bulk online requires setting a POA for larger shipments with the shipping costs only confirmed manually offline.

-As we discussed in a previous article the UK's withdrawal from the EU has added further complications and legislation that must also now be complied with when shipping to any of their member states from the UK.
+The UK's withdrawal from the EU has added further complications and legislation that must also now be complied with when shipping to any of their member states from the UK.
 This might also affect the necessary calculations the vendor has to make in order to account for duties and taxes.
 They have two basic choices; Delivered Duty Paid (DDP) where the vendor is responsible for any associated costs, and Delivered at Place (DAP) where the buyer is responsible for any import costs associated.
 Now, the easiest thing for merchants to do is make customers aware that they are responsible for any associated costs and carry on as normal, however, customers don't like getting a large bill for their goods on arrival (especially if they are not expecting it), and would rather know the total cost of their goods upfront, so calculating the complete landed cost when they pay for their goods is often the least disruptive and fairest way to avoid issues.
 It's one of the many reasons that businesses use customs agents, logistics companies and freight forwarders, but there is another way.

 The Challenge